Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the proliferation in the deployment of Wireless Sensor Networks in fields like automated location monitoring, indoor localization and smart building initiatives, the demand for self-sustaining and long-running sensor nodes has increased \cite{akyildiz2002wireless}.
-Surveillance and tracking using sensor networks has become ubiquitous, where most of the sensor nodes run on coin cell batteries \cite{anastasi2009energy}.
-The need to eliminate the human intervention in replacement of the batteries and to make the sensor nodes more environment friendly has boosted the research in the field of wireless energy harvesting in sensor networks.
-Among the possible sources for energy, RF energy harvesting is of particular interest as RF signals are abundant in nature through various wireless technologies and have the capacity to carry information and energy simultaneously \cite{xiao2014wireless}.
-A capacity-energy function to evaluate the fundamental performance limits between the transport of power and information simultaneously through a single noisy line has been studied in \cite{varshney2008transporting}, while the authors in \cite{zhang2013mimo} have given the performance limits of MIMO broadcasting systems for simultaneous information and power transfer.
-In \cite{varshney2008transporting} and \cite{zhang2013mimo}, it is assumed that the receiver is able to extract information and power from the same received signal.
-The authors in \cite{zhou2013wireless} have, however, addressed practical circuit limitations for this assumption and studied receiver architectures which employ dynamic power sharing (DPS) mechanisms to carry the information decoding and power transfer.
-Cooperative relaying schemes have been widely adopted in literature to enhance the performance of a communication system in terms of diversity, coverage extension etc.\cite{nasir2013relaying,nasir2014throughput,two-source-one-relay,medepally2010voluntary,tutuncuoglu2013cooperative}.
-The relay might first decode the received information and then transmit, which is termed as decode and forward (henceforth DF) relaying.
-Alternatively, the relay might also amplify the received signal (with a power constraint) and then transmit, called amplify and forward (henceforth AF) relaying.
-The authors in \cite{nasir2013relaying} and \cite{nasir2014throughput} have studied the throughput characteristics of various protocols with energy harvesting relay in AF and DF relaying respectively in Rayleigh fading channels.
-Further relaying protocols in diverse system models have been explored in \cite{two-source-one-relay,medepally2010voluntary,tutuncuoglu2013cooperative} for one-way relaying systems and in \cite{chen2014wireless} for two-way relaying.
+\IEEEPARstart{W}{ith} the proliferation in the deployment of wireless sensor networks in the fields like automated location monitoring, indoor localization and smart building initiatives, the demand for self-sustaining and long-running sensor nodes has increased \cite{akyildiz2002wireless}.
+Surveillance and tracking using sensor networks have become ubiquitous, where most of the sensor nodes run on coin cell batteries \cite{anastasi2009energy}.
+The need to eliminate the human intervention in replacement of the batteries and to make the sensor nodes more environment friendly (no need of battery disposal) has boosted the research in the field of wireless energy harvesting.
+Among the possible energy sources, radio-frequency (RF) energy harvesting is of particular interest as RF signals are abundant in nature through various wireless technologies and have the capacity to carry out information and energy transfer simultaneously \cite{xiao2014wireless}.
+A capacity-energy function to evaluate the fundamental performance limits between the transport of power and information simultaneously through a single noisy line has been studied in \cite{varshney2008transporting}, while the authors in \cite{zhang2013mimo} have given the performance limits of multiple-input multiple-output (MIMO) broadcasting systems for simultaneous wireless information and power transfer (SWIPT).
+In \cite{varshney2008transporting} and \cite{zhang2013mimo}, it was assumed that the receiver is able to extract information and power from the same received signal.
+The authors in \cite{zhou2013wireless} have, however, addressed practical circuit limitations for this assumption and studied receiver architectures which employ dynamic power sharing (DPS) mechanisms to perform the information decoding and power transfer.